La Fanfarria del Capitán

+Since 2018, the band has gained popularity due to their participation in renown spanish Netflix series La Casa de Papel where they acted in seasons 3 and 4, and their songs "La Flor y el Libro" and "La Palloza", are both part of the original soundtrack.
+Their version of "Bella Ciao" became also popular thanks to the series.

+La Fanfarria del Capitán has released 7 albums and several singles.
+"Flores del Bosque de Bolonia" (2005), "EViva!"
+(2013), "Fanfarria Latina on Tour" (2014), "La Giravida" (2016) "Magias de Hoy" (2018), "El Cantomanto" (2022) and "Antologiras" (2025).

 History

-The band's first album, Flores del Bosque de Bolonia (2007), was produced by Matías Cella (producer of Kevin Johansen and Jorge Drexler), and edited by EMI Publishing.
+The band's first album as "Capitan Tifus", was Flores del Bosque de Bolonia (2005), produced by Matías Cella (producer of Kevin Johansen and Jorge Drexler), and edited by EMI Publishing.
 Their second album was E Viva!
 (2012).
 Cella's production was edited in Austria by Newton Records.

 In 2007, Capitán participated in the Nokia Trends Artemotion, a televised tour through Argentina.
 In the same year, Cornejo toured with Mad Professor through the UK and to play together in Madrid and Buenos Aires.

-In 2009, Capitán won the "Diente de Oro" award as a creative band, given by EMI to the most promising projects of the year.
+In 2009, the band won the "Diente de Oro" award as a creative band, given by EMI to the most promising projects of the year.

-In 2011, they were invited to the Botanique Festival (Bologna, Italia) to represent the music of Buenos Aires.
-This gave birth to their first international tour, with 40 concerts in Italy, Germany, the Czech Republic, Austria and Spain.
+In 2011, they started touring around the world, due to an invitation o the "Botanique Festival" (Bologna, Italia) to represent the music of Buenos Aires.
+This gave birth to their first international tour, with 40 concerts in Italy, Germany, Czech Republic, Austria and Spain.

 The "Mondo Tour 2012" consisted of 87 concerts over seven months through Argentina, Germany, the Netherlands, Sweden, the Czech Republic, Austria, Ukraine, Russia, China and Japan.
 Important festivals on this tour included the Fusion Festival (Larz, DE), Mighty Sounds (Tabor, CZ), Nuevo Sol (Rostock, DE), Movement Festival (Perm, RUS), Harvest Festival (Moscú, RUS), and OCT-Loft Jazz Festival (Shenzhen, China).

 In 2013, their third international tour included Latin America and Europe.
 The tour started in Buenos Aires with the Pepsi Music Festival and was followed by European festivals such as Trutnov (CZ), Wild Mint (Russia) and Mundial (Belgium).
 Capitan Tifus played 60 concerts during the five months they were in Europe.
 They also shared gigs with Bomba Estereo (Lido, Berlin), Karamelo Santo (Die Pumpe, Kiel), and Bersuit Vergarabat (Karneval der Kulturen, Berlin).